↑

 It’s hard on a marriage when it seems like all your time is spent discussing your children and you struggle to find time for each other.

-It’s hard on a marriage when baggage from the past rears it’s ugly head and you have to co-parent with another that doesn’t see eye to eye with you or even like you.
+It’s hard on a marriage when baggage from the past rears it’s ugly head and you have to co-parent with another who doesn’t see eye to eye with you or even like you.

-It’s hard when your first child grows up, marries and lives two states away when she starts gifting you with grandbabies.
+It’s hard when your first child grows up, marries and starts gifting you grandchildren, but lives two states away.

 Yep, it’s hard.
 It’s a struggle, but it’s through the struggle that I have learned more about myself and became a stronger person.
 It’s through the struggle that I have learned to sacrifice, and love, and find solutions and see victory.

-As a child of God, I can rest in knowing that every circumstance He allows me to face will serve a purpose in His overall plan.
-He will work every struggle for my good.
+As a child of God, I can rest in knowing that every circumstance He allows me to face, including the suffering, will serve a purpose in His overall plan.
+He will work every struggle for my good – which is being conformed to the image of Christ.
 Nothing is wasted.
-It’s the struggle that makes the story worth telling and teaches me that I can be grateful for messy.
+It’s the struggle that makes the story worth telling.
+And it’s the struggle God uses to speak comfort and encouragement into the lives of others.

 IMG_4298-1